Author: Patrick Radise

-Banks are not well-perceived institutions.
-(Our apologies to any bankers reading this.)
-In fact, studies have shown that up to 80-90% of the public view them as untrustworthy, and when they violate customer trust, they often have few repercussions except for a quick fine.
+Banks haven’t always had the best reputation (apologies to any bankers reading this), but trust in financial institutions was hit especially hard in the wake of the 2009 financial crisis.
+In fact, past studies have shown that up to 80-90% of the public viewed them as untrustworthy, and when they violated customer trust, they often had few repercussions except for a quick fine.

 Challenger Banks: The Future of Banking?

-Let’s consider a standard financial category that you may offer, and how the use of technology can improve that experience for the already weary customer.
+As a bank there’s a lot that can be learned from how challenger banks have approached disrupting the industry.
+Let’s consider a standard financial category that you may offer, and how the use of technology and data can improve that experience for your customers.

 Mobile Loan Origination

-The smart pairing of Digital Access and Automation powers much of this process.
+The smart pairing of data access and automation powers much of this process.
 And, while the idea of a loan being commenced and approved during an afternoon at work would be laughable 20-30 years ago, now it’s expected.
-That’s because of customers’ increasing demand for it.

-Offering this type of capability can seem daunting for a startup with 25 employees and big dreams, but launching a mobile or web app that can collect your customer’s application details, integrates with your systems and third-party data sources, decisions that loan, and provides an approval instantly is only a matter of finding the right platform provider.
+Offering this type of capability can seem daunting for both a startup with 25 employees and traditional banks, but launching a mobile or web app that can collect your customer’s application details, integrates with your systems and third-party data sources, decisions that loan, and provides an approval instantly is only a matter of starting with the right technology.